jblayter/SDM-Playbook/README.md

 ## 1. Clear Direction & Alignment
 - **Strategic context:** Clear articulation of company priorities, OKRs, and how my team fits into the bigger picture.
 - **Decision-making guardrails:** When I should escalate vs. when I should own a decision.
-- **Prioritization support:** Alignment on what “matters most” so I can confidently say *no* to lower-value work.
+- **Prioritization support:** Alignment on what "matters most" so I can confidently say *no* to lower-value work.

 ## 2. Advocacy & Air Cover
-- **Executive advocacy:** Promote my team’s wins in director/VP forums.
+- **Executive advocacy:** Promote my team's wins in director/VP forums.
 - **Shielding:** Protect against scope creep, unrealistic deadlines, or organizational churn.
 - **Cross-functional support:** Reinforce my authority with product, design, or external stakeholders when alignment is tough.